ishatariq78/Text-Extraction/README.md

 3. The tool will process the file and save the extracted text to a JSON file.

 # Future Improvements
-1. Train Tesseract with custom layouts using a dataset of at least 200 PDFs and their corresponding texts.
+1. Train Tesseract with custom layouts using a dataset of images and their corresponding texts.
 2. Consider using Docker for training on Ubuntu or using a GUI for training on Windows.